Efficient Memory Tiering in a Virtual Machine: Motivation

-To analyze the amount of skewed huge pages generated in real applications we ran experiments with a set of real-world benchmarks and measured the skewness.
-We observed that only a small portion of a 2\,MB huge page is accessed frequently, while the rest of them are not accessed frequently (see Figure~\ref{fig:scatter_cdf}).
-For example, in Memcached~\cite{memcached} (with Memtier benchmark~\cite{memtier_bench}), for $\approx$ 85\% of 2\,MB huge pages, less than 100 out of 512 base 4\,KB pages are accessed.
-Hence due to {\it skewness}, 85\% of the total 2\,MB huge pages are marked hot even though less than 400\,KB of data within those individual huge pages are hot.
-However, there are workloads that do not exhibit skewness such as Liblinear~\cite{liblinear} and SPEC {\tt 654.Roms}~\cite{spec_roms} where most of the huge pages are densely hot as shown in Figure~\ref{fig:scatter_cdf}.
+We measure the amount of skewness present in a set of real world applications.
+Workload details and setup are provided in Table~\ref{tab:benchmarks} and Section~\ref{sec:exp_setup}, respectively.
+Figure~\ref{fig:scatter_cdf} shows the CDF of the number of 4\,KB base pages accessed within each 2\,MB huge page across different workloads.
+For a given value on the x-axis, y-axis indicates the fraction of huge pages that have that many or fewer base pages accessed.
+In Memcached~\cite{memcached} (with Memtier benchmark~\cite{memtier_bench}), for $\approx85\%$ of 2\,MB huge pages, fewer than 100 of their 512 4\,KB base pages are accessed.
+Hence, due to this {\it skewness}, 85\% of the total 2\,MB huge pages are marked hot even though less than 400\,KB of data within those individual huge pages is accessed.
+In contrast, workloads such as Liblinear~\cite{liblinear} and SPEC {\tt 654.Roms}~\cite{spec_roms} have most of their huge pages densely hot.

-In summary, skewed hot huge pages are prominent in many real-world benchmarks.
-Hence, it is imperative to analyze and handle the issues caused by them in both bare metal and virtualized environments.
-Prior works~\cite{memtis} have addressed the issue of skewness only in bare metal systems, while the focus of our work is to address access skewness in a virtualized environment.